 We turn left at a big group of old oaks and go along a dirt road behind the houses and gardens of the settlement.
 The bare hill of Meleges-tető stands close to our route, at the opposite side of the asphalt road.
 If we climb the hill, a beautiful panorama opens from its top, from the flag pole.
 (Link to the panoramic view) Later we reach the József Attila utca (József Attila Street), we walk on it until the crossing.
 The marked path of the Blue Trail turns left here, back among the hills, but we have to turn off and go to stamp to the Mary néni vendéglője (Aunt Mary's Restaurant), which stands on the another side of the main street of Gánt (Gánt village, stamping place).
 The box of the stamp is located in the window of the restaurant (address: 59 Hegyalja út, Gánt).
 There is another stamp at the Gránás Tourist hostel, in the box of the electic meter (address: 17 Béke tér, Gánt).

 If we have enough time, it is worth visiting the Bauxite Mine Museum.
-It lies in the vicinity of the village, it is only three bus stops, or 2.5 km walk in southern direction.
+It lies in the vicinity of the village, it is only three bus stops, or 2.5 km walk in southern direction on the sphalt road.
 We can find the biggest bauxite mines of Europe in the Bakony and Vértes Mountains.
 This museum is furnished in an abandoned shaft of the mining area.
 We can see the trains of the former mine-railway there, the different tools, equipments and other documents of the history of the bauxite mining.
 There is a huge opencast mine beside the museum, we can take a tour there on marked footpaths.